 Term life insurance comes in ‘terms’ of 10, 15, 20, 25 and 30 years.
 The term is simply how long the policy will last.
 Most modern term life policies come with a rate guarantee that matches the term.
 For example, buy a policy with a 10-year term at $500 per year, and you get ten years at the $500 per year rate.
 The rate stays the same for the entire term.

 For that reason, longer term policies cost more.
 As you get older and your health changes, the life insurance company’s risk also increases.
 The likelihood of incurring a death claim on your policy is greater the longer the policy is in force.
 Also, since your rate is ‘locked in’ for the entire term, the company cannot pass along increased claims or operations costs in the form of higher premiums.

 Again, no surprise here.
 The higher the death benefit, the higher the cost.
 However, life insurance is priced by rate bands, as they’re called in the industry.
 Smaller policies fall into the lower bands, which have a higher unit cost.
 Larger policies, although they cost more overall, actually have a lower unit cost.

 This table demonstrates how unit costs affect policy pricing.

-You make ask yourself how much life insurance do I need to buy, as it will lower the unit cost is.
+You make ask yourself how much life insurance do I need to buy, as it will lower the unit cost.
 For example, a $500,000 policy doesn’t cost twice as much as a $250,000 policy because the unit cost is lower ($0.45 vs. $0.40).
 You save a bit with a larger policy.